 In-between Bike Sizes – How to Choose When You Fall Between Two Size Groups

-At least 15% of bike buyers fall into two bike sizes.
+At least 15% of bike buyers fall in between two bike sizes.
 So, which one should you go for?
 We’ll help you decide.

-Due to the accessibility and the large variety of bikes in the market, buying a bicycle online has now become more popular than ever.
+Due to the accessibility and the large variety of bikes on the market, buying a bicycle online has now become more popular than ever.